zzossig/zzoDocs/content/en/zdoc/gettingstarted/installation.md

   ...
 ```

 Create your site menu by making `menus.en.toml` file.
-The `en` can be any contry code.
+The `en` can be any country code.
 I'm going to make a docs menu in this guide.

 ```:menus.en.toml
 [[main]]